Farm visits are closed this year. We are still doing offsite bookings. Please inquire

 Fencing is your next consideration.
 Washington State requires an 8-foot perimeter fence.
 You cannot own Reindeer north of the Spokane River.
 If you are displaying your Reindeer to the public, you will also need to be USDA licensed; following their requirements and inspections.
 You will also need shelter, feed, water supply and a vet willing to work on Reindeer.

 Do you have predators?
 Dogs are the worst offenders.
 Would you have a safety plan in place and is your fencing adequate to keep them out?
 Cougars would be your next risk.
 Are you in a high-risk area for cougar attacks?
 These are the questions you will need to think of.

 Reindeer Express has over 20 years working with Reindeer.
 We can provide a level of service and expertise that few others can.
 Let Reindeer Express help you through the process of buying Reindeer.

 The University of Alaska in Fairbanks has a Reindeer Health Aide Manual you can purchase from them.
 This is an excellent resource to have on hand.
-We encourage all of our buyers to join Reindeer Owners and Breeders Association as a member.
+We encourage all of our buyers to join Reindeer Farmers Association as a member.
 This is a great support system!
-Once you have purchased Reindeer from Reindeer Express, we are always available for support and assistance.
+Once you have purchased Reindeer from Reindeer Express, we offer lifetime support and assistance.